The Coming Decades of Quantum Simulation: Conclusions

 In particular, we at ICFO enjoy going beyond to try to interpret quantum mechanical processes, and more specifically quantum randomness in contemporary avantgarde music.
 We try indeed to incorporate quantum random processes, using the genuine quantum random number generators, provided to us by QUSIDE \cite{quside}.
 The highlight of our approach was the nearly one hour long concert "Interpreting Quantum Randomness" at the famous SONAR Festival 2021 \cite{sonar}.

+Finally, we would like to end this essay, by commenting on relation between quantum computing and quantum simulation.
+Clearly, we bet on the latter.
+But, we are sure that future of quantum computing is also bright; we expect it would be integrated with classical computing, combined in a symbiotic way with High Performance Computing (HPC) approaches.
+The distinction between quantum computing and simulation will probably become very diffuse, if not vanishing.
+The theoretical effort of computer scientists and theoretical physicists will play a pivotal role in this processes (cf. \cite{Zoltan}).

-\begin{acknowledgement} We acknowledge Anotnio Ac\'in and Leticia Taruell for their contributions to the manuscript.
+\begin{acknowledgement} We acknowledge Antonio Ac\'in and Leticia Taruell for their contributions to the manuscript.
 Over several years, we have been publishing mini-reviews of our "achievements" on the ICFO Web Page in the News section \cite{ICFO-web}.
 These text were edited with the help of Alina Hirschmann, whose irreplaceable help is highly appreciated.
 We have adopted here some of these mini-reviews, mostly of the papers from our groups, but we also acknowledge courtesy of Adrian Bachtold, Alexandre Dauphin, Dima Efetov and Lluis Torner for being able to use their texts.
-JF, TS and ML acknowledge support from: ERC AdG NOQIA; Agencia Estatal de Investigaci\'on (R\&D project CEX2019-000910-S, funded by MCIN / AEI / 10.13039 / 501100011033, Plan National FIDEUA PID2019-106901GB-I00, FPI, QUANTERA MAQS PCI2019-111828-2, Proyectos de I+D+I "Retos Colaboraci\'on" QUSPIN RTC2019-007196-7); Fundaci\'o Cellex; Fundaci\'o Mir-Puig; Generalitat de Catalunya through the European Social Fund FEDER and CERCA program (AGAUR Grant No. 2017 SGR 134, QuantumCAT \ U16-011424, co-funded by ERDF Operational Program of Catalonia 2014-2020); EU Horizon 2020 FET-OPEN OPTOlogic (Grant No 899794); National Science Centre, Poland (Symfonia Grant No. 2016/20/W/ST4/00314); European Union's Horizon 2020 research and innovation programme under the Marie-Sko\l dowska-Curie grant agreement No 101029393 (STREDCH) and No 847648 ("La Caixa" Junior Leaders fellowships ID100010434: LCF/BQ/PI19/11690013, LCF/BQ/PI20/11760031, LCF/BQ/PR20/11770012, LCF/BQ/PR21/11840013). \\ \\ This is a preprint of the following chapter: J. Fraxanet, T. Salamon and M. Lewenstein, \textit{The Coming Decades of Quantum Simulation}, published in Sketches of Physics: The Celebration Collection, edited by Roberta Citro, Morten Hjorth-Jensen, Maciej Lewenstein, Angel Rubio, Wolfgang P. Schleich, James D. Wells and Gary P. Zank, 2022, Springer reproduced with permission of Springer.
-The final authenticated version is available online at: http://dx.doi.org/[DOI shall be updated once given] \end{acknowledgement}
+JF, TS and ML acknowledge support from: ERC AdG NOQIA; Agencia Estatal de Investigaci\'on (R\&D project CEX2019-000910-S, funded by MCIN / AEI / 10.13039 / 501100011033, Plan National FIDEUA PID2019-106901GB-I00, FPI, QUANTERA MAQS PCI2019-111828-2, Proyectos de I+D+I "Retos Colaboraci\'on" QUSPIN RTC2019-007196-7); Fundaci\'o Cellex; Fundaci\'o Mir-Puig; Generalitat de Catalunya through the European Social Fund FEDER and CERCA program (AGAUR Grant No. 2017 SGR 134, QuantumCAT \ U16-011424, co-funded by ERDF Operational Program of Catalonia 2014-2020); EU Horizon 2020 FET-OPEN OPTOlogic (Grant No 899794); National Science Centre, Poland (Symfonia Grant No. 2016/20/W/ST4/00314); European Union's Horizon 2020 research and innovation programme under the Marie-Sko\l dowska-Curie grant agreement No 101029393 (STREDCH) and No 847648 ("La Caixa" Junior Leaders fellowships ID100010434: LCF/BQ/PI19/11690013, LCF/BQ/PI20/11760031, LCF/BQ/PR20/11770012, LCF/BQ/PR21/11840013). \end{acknowledgement}